Basel-City 2026: All Verified Changes

 |---|---|---|---|

-| Minimum wage | CHF 22.20/hour (final MiLoG stage) | 01.01.2026 | bs.ch/AWA |
+| Minimum wage | CHF 22.20/hour (final MiLoG stage) | 01.01.2026 | bs.ch / AWA |

-| U-Abo (TNW) | CHF 84/month adult (+3.4 per cent avg.) | 01.01.2026 | tnw.ch |
+| U-Abo (TNW) | Currently CHF 86/month; +3.4 per cent avg. coming | 13.12.2026 | tnw.ch |

-| Taxes | Default interest 3.5 per cent (cantonal), 4.0 per cent (federal) | 2026 | bs.ch/Taxes |
+| Tax interest | Default 3.5 per cent (cant.), 4.0 per cent (fed.) | 2026 | bs.ch / EFD |

 Basel-City minimum wage 2026: CHF 22.20 — the final stage